flet-dev/website/docs/guides/python/authentication.md

 sidebar_label: Authentication
 ---

+You can implement user authentication ("Login with X" buttons) in your Flet app using 3rd-party identity providers such as GitHub, Google, Azure, Auth0, LinkedId and others.

-Flet authentication depends on existing OAuth 2.0 provider (GitHub, Google, Azure, Auth0, etc.) and implements [Authorization Code Flow](https://auth0.com/docs/get-started/authentication-and-authorization-flow/authorization-code-flow) to retrieve API access token.
-Built-in Flet user management is planned for future releases.
+Identity provider must support [OAuth 2.0 Authorization Code Flow](https://auth0.com/docs/get-started/authentication-and-authorization-flow/authorization-code-flow) to retrieve API access token.

+Built-in Flet login with credentials and user management is planned for future releases.
-Features:
+If you have a requirement to create and manage user accounts in your app you can implement it by your own or use [Auth0](https://auth0.com/user-management) identity provider which provides a generous free tier.

+🔐 Flet authentication features:

-* Works with desktop, web and mobile Flet apps.
+* Works with Flet desktop, web and mobile apps.
+* Using multiple authentication providers in one app.
 * Built-in OAuth providers with automatic user details fetching:
   * GitHub
   * Azure
   * Google
   * Auth0
 * Optional groups fetching.
-* Custom OAuth providers.
 * Automatic token refresh.
-* Session storage (saving authorizations).
-* Client storage (sample with encryption).
 * Login with a saved token ("Remember me").
+* Custom OAuth providers.

 ## Login process overview